 Energy Action Plan

-In 2015–2016, a group of St. Louis Park residents and businesses participated in an energy planning process conducted by Excel Energy.
+In 2015–2016, a group of St. Louis Park residents and businesses participated in an energy planning process conducted by Xcel Energy.
 Through this process, the group developed goals and strategies to increase community efforts around sustainable energy.
 See St. Louis Park’s Energy Action Plan to learn more.